YerikAH/Fylo-landing-page-frontend-mentor/README.md

 ## Developing

 ### What I learned
+Another challenge completed after a long time, during development I learned "framer motion" and a bit about front side testing.
+The challenge didn't have much to do with JavaScript logic, so it served more to improve my CSS and HTML skills.
 ### Challenge consists of

+- View the optimal layout for the site depending on their device's screen size.
+- See hover states for all interactive elements on the page.

 ### Technologies used in the project

 1. [React](https://es.reactjs.org/) + [TypeScript](https://www.typescriptlang.org/)